ReDI-School/nrw-html-and-css/lesson18/index.md

 # Homework

 - Look in your project and review how specific your CSS selectors are.
 See if you can find places you could be using lower specificity while still achieving your styling.
+- In [Checkpoint 18](https://github.com/ReDI-School/nrw-html-and-css-2021-spring/blob/checkpoint18), we added comments to our CSS file regarding inheritance and specificity.
+Take a look at it, and try to find other similar places in your code and label them.

 # Resources